-Dental room in FY Smile DSD Clinic - crisp white is softened by natural elements and organic shapes.
+Dental surgery in FY Smile – Double Bay, NSW, Australia.
+Crisp white is softened by natural elements and organic shapes.
 Via FY Smile DSD Clinic.

 Color psychology in dentistry and how it shapes patient perception